itbdelaboprogramming/follower/README.md

 ```bash
 python3 -c "import cv2; print(cv2.__version__)"
 ```

+11. Configure the OpenCV-contrib file
+Each environment has different way.... tbc..

 ## 7. Run the Package
 Launch the node by run this command in terminal